 - What does “nude” mean?

 Have you been charged with Employment Harmful to Children?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Call criminal defense lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Employment Harmful to Children is classified in the Texas Penal Code under Title 9, “Offenses Against Public Order and Decency,” Chapter 43, “Public Indecency.”
 Other Public Indecency offenses in Texas include Prostitution, Obscenity, Sexual Performance by a Child and Possession of Child Pornography.
 These Public Indecency crimes are sex crimes, but they are not of a violent or assaultive nature.